websavar/cookie-bakery/README.md

-# Auto1 Frontend Developer Challenge
+# Cookie Bakery

 ## Foundation

-Also he has some requirements on what materials to use:

-- As there are no more bricks and cement available you are asked to build the structure with help of `HTML` and `CSS`.
+- Build the structure with help of `HTML` and `CSS`.
-- As the client is really into frameworks he also asks you to build as much of the bakery as possible using `Bootstrap` and avoid SVG as he is allergic to it.
+- Using `Bootstrap` and avoid SVG.
-- He likes to be up to date so he wants you to use Vue.js or `React`, preferably using CLI tools (Vue CLI or create-react-app)
+- Use Vue.js or `React`, preferably using CLI tools (Vue CLI or create-react-app)

 ## Functionality